robbanbrar9598-eng/IT5016assesment_3_/README.md

 -------------------------------------------------------------------Overview------------------------------------------------------------------------

-This assignment shows how a simple requisition system for purchasing, which allows the staff member to input details like name, ID, date, price, and make unique ID g for those who input the credentials, and there is  also a calculator, which calculates the total at the end, and displays whether the request is approved or pending. there are four functions staff_info(), requisitions_total(), requisition_approval(), and display_requisitions()
+This assignment shows how a simple requisition system for purchasing, which allows the staff member to input details like name, ID, date, price, and create a unique ID for those who input the credentials, and there is  also a calculator, which calculates the total at the end, and displays whether the request is approved or pending. there are four functions staff_info(), requisitions_total(), requisition_approval(), and display_requisitions()

 ---------------------------------------------------------------------------function details----------------------------------------------------------